 36. The Fall of General Iroh

 Lieutenant Jee was standing in a line.
-Having worked most of his adult life in the Navy, he was well used to waiting in line.
-There were about ten soldiers standing before him, and about a dozen behind him, all waiting to tell the Admiral what they knew about dragons.
+Having worked most of his adult life in the Navy, he was used to waiting in line.
+There were about ten soldiers before him, and about a dozen behind him, all waiting to tell the Admiral what they knew about dragons.

 Something strange was going on and Jee and the rest of the crew wanted to know what.

-No, there was a hidden threat out there, all right, but it was something bigger and more sinister than the Air Nomad.
-And come to think of it, Jee's hunch told him that this trouble was inside the ranks of the Navy.
+No, there was a threat out there all right, but it was something bigger and more sinister than the Air Nomad.
+Come to think of it, Jee's hunch told him that this trouble arose from inside the ranks of the Navy.

 An officer stepped out of Zhao's cabin, and stated: "The Admiral will receive no more visitors tonight.
 You are ordered to return to your ships."